hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-everytime any set happens in text, it will call the closure with its changes which including old value and new value.
+every time any set happens in text, it will call the closure with its changes which including old value and new value.
 You could ignore any set that not changing the value as long the value is `Equatable`

 ```swift